toddledev/documentation/docs/09-components/01-overview/index.md

 ---
 title: Component fundamentals
-description: Discover component architecture in Nordcraft including structure, benefits, data encapsulation and composition patterns for application design.
+description: Learn how components work in Nordcraft, and how using components can help you build maintanable, organized, and powerful applications.
 ---

-# Component fundamentals
+# Components in Nordcraft

 Components are the fundamental building blocks of applications in Nordcraft.
-They let you reuse generic parts of your application and break large applications down into smaller, more manageable pieces.
+Using components, you can create reusable parts of your application and break large applications down into smaller, more manageable pieces.

-# What are components in Nordcraft

-Components in Nordcraft are self-contained, reusable elements that encapsulate structure, styling and behavior.
+Components in Nordcraft are self-contained, reusable elements that encapsulate structure, styles and behavior.
 They function like tiny web applications on their own, with the ability to:

 - Render elements on a page
 - Store data in variables